 Lone Wolf loved children.
 He had once dreamed of having many sons and daughters, but he was now an old man with no children to call his own.
 Some men just don’t know how to pick a wife.
 He had taken five wives over the years and all of them were barren.
-The last wife was a woman named Snake who had many fertile sisters with many children.
+His last wife was a woman named Snake who had many fertile sisters with many children.
 Snake was as mean as her name and she too was barren.
 Of all the wives, only Snake was left.
 Some men just don’t know how to pick a wife.

-Lone Wolf pulled an ember from the cooking fire and lit his pipe.
+He pulled an ember from the cooking fire and lit his pipe.
 The flock of children surrounding him fidgeted nervously, but waited with respect while he smoked.
 The tiny girl next too him flashed a toothless grin at him when he at last laid the pipe aside.

 “What story would my children like to hear today?” he asked.

 They all shouted out their favorite stories.
-A crippled boy sitting in the back inched closer, but stayed out of reach of the bigger ones who would soon be warriors.
+A crippled boy, sitting in the back inched closer, but stayed out of reach of the bigger ones who would soon be warriors.